How do you know if you’re working with a great head teacher?

 2. Sets clear goals.

 When the vision is clear, every decision made is benchmarked against whole-school priorities.
-When things are working at a high-performing level, those priorities are them tailored to suit teams and individuals.
-Most importantly, those priorities are generated from the floor and regularly communicated to keep everyone singing from the same hymn sh
+When things are working at a high-performing level, those priorities are tailored to suit teams and individuals.
+Most importantly, those priorities are generated from the floor and regularly communicated to keep everyone singing from the same hymn sheet.

 3. Has high expectations.